tompassarelli/pyciea/README.md

 An archive of alternative keyboard research in 2025 in which I studied leading layouts and built my own.

-as of late 2025 I am using a "wide mod" variant of QWERTY shifting the right hand over by 1 letter.
+as of late 2025 I am using my own "wide mod" variant of QWERTY shifting the right hand over by 1 letter.
 The ergonomic benefit of this alone feels like it solves my biggest ergonomic contention of keyboards/QWERTY.
 All keyboards are fundamentally broken by design that are not splittable or doing a mod like this, maybe some people are fine with extremely narrow shoulders.